jlelong/LaTeX-Workshop-wiki/View.md

 A document can be previewed a number of ways, namely the icon that appears in the top left of an open TeX document (see gif) <img src="https://raw.githubusercontent.com/James-Yu/LaTeX-Workshop/master/icons/view-pdf-light.svg" height="1em">, or by the shortcut <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>v</kbd> (see also the [FAQ](https://github.com/James-Yu/LaTeX-Workshop/wiki/FAQ#i-cannot-use-ctrlalt-in-a-shortcut) for an alternative shortcut).
 The command associated to these keybindings is `latex-workshop.view`.
 Note that each call to this command opens a new viewer.

-If you want to preview the PDF file in a separated window, you can do that with the browser selecting `View in web browser` in the side bar.
+If you want to preview the PDF file in a separated window, you can do that with the browser selecting `View in web browser` in the side bar (command `latex-workshop.viewInBrowser`).

 ## Viewing a PDF file